bananusm/tampermonkeyHideNoir/README.md

 # Reed Hide Jobs

-A Tampermonkey script to automatically hide specific job listings on Reed.co.uk.
+A Tampermonkey script to automatically hide Noir job listings on Reed.co.uk.
+You can adapit to hide hide other listings as well

 ## Description